 - DEFINITELY bring a portable, rechargeable fan!
 We hooked this on the stroller and the carrier and it was a lifesaver in that Florida heat!

-- As Savannah said, a good carrier is also a must.
+- A good carrier is also a must.
 You have to park your stroller at every ride/show, so it was better for us to have a sleeping baby in the carrier–that way we didn’t have to wake her up to get her out of the stroller every time we wanted to do something.

 Now for my most uncomfortable question, did you bring your own formula/nutrients or did you order them locally?

-Christie: Like Savannah said, my little one was still exclusively nursing.
+Christie: My little one was still exclusively nursing.
 For this reason I brought my Minnie Mouse Milk Snob cover (HA!) and utilized the private nursing rooms in the Baby Care Centers which are AMAZING!!

 Christie: I only used the nursing room at MK.
 It was very nice.
 The room was cool, the lights were dim, and it was quiet.
 Overall a very peaceful environment perfect for nursing or taking a quick snooze!
 Outside of the nursing rooms are areas where daddies are welcome too!
 There is a large baby changing room, a store with anything you could possibly need for you or your baby, a kitchen, and a main room where you can just relax.
 I also knew about the Baby Care Centers before traveling, so I was confident I could provide my little one with everything she may need while we were at the park.